Saturday, October 15, 2011

 I received a text from my buddy Matt right before the beginning of the third period: "20 minutes left.
 Who wants it more?"
 The teams didn't fight, but the game was intense.
 Everyone hustled.
 Everyone cared.
 Quite frankly, I'm not sure who wanted it more and I think that's a good thing and truly indicative of the sport.

 It felt like a rivalry.
 An original rivalry.
-No bullshit, watered down nonsense like the Yankees and Red Sox.
+No BS watered down nonsense like the Yankees and Red Sox.

 Legit.